cpaas-core/cpaas-go/exercises/blue-hat/README.md

 10001
 ```

-Once translated the information into pixels within the image, you would get this:
+Once the information is translated into pixels within the image, you should get this:

 ```
  xxx